Ford-Luxoft/os_sdl_evolution/proposals/nnnn-sdl-adapter-layer.md

 ## Introduction

-This proposal is about splitting SDL into **business logic** part, and **SDL adapter** part.
+This proposal is about splitting SDL into **business logic** part and **SDL adapter** part.

 **SDL business logic** should contain platform agnostic code.
-All features of SDL implemented in that layer.
+All features of SDL are implemented in that layer.
-**SDL adapter** should implement interfaces that SDL business logic will use for communication with user, platform, devices.
+**SDL adapter** should implement interfaces which SDL business logic will use for communication with user, platform, devices.

 ## Motivation